stevedonovan/gentle-intro/readme.md

 There's also good advice from Yoga and the soft martial arts like Tai Chi;
 feel the strain, but don't over-strain.
 You are not building dumb muscle here.

 I'd like to thank the many contributors who caught bad English or bad Rust for me, and thanks to David Marino for his cool characterization of Rust as a friendly-but-hardcore no-nonsense knight in shining armour.

+Steve Donovan © 2017 MIT license version 0.2.0